electica-energy/EOS/README.md

 Geospatial Fleet View: A predefined map of Indore showing the location of all assets, with markers colored by their real-time status.
 Secure Login: A professional login screen to access the dashboard.

+Version 2.0 - Predictive Control Platform (In progress) Key Features

-Version 2.0: Predictive Control Platform (In progress) Simulated "Opticaster" Engine: The dashboard is driven by a simulated ML optimization engine that generates automated control signals.
+Version 2.0: Predictive Control Platform
+Simulated "Opticaster" Engine: The dashboard is driven by a simulated ML optimization engine that generates automated control signals.
 24-Hour Dynamic Projections: Visualizes live, continuously evolving 24-hour forecasts for Grid Demand, Solar Generation, and IEX Market Prices, based on realistic historical data patterns.
 Automated Command Dispatch: The Opticaster's control signals (e.g., "DISPATCH: RTM Arbitrage") are derived in real-time from the price forecasts, simulating how an autobidder makes profit-driven decisions.